PurpleKingdomGames/indigo/website/blog/2022-01-31-hello-indigo-game.md

 We're almost done!
 Just a couple more steps and we can compile and see our handy work.

-We need to tell Indigo how to update initialise and update our view models.
+We need to tell Indigo how to initialise and update our view models.
 As we're using `Unit` for our view models, this is simply a case of passing that back for both instances.
 We can do this like so: